Build Interactive Scenarios With The Simple 3C Framework

 Transform a basic 3C structure into a more complex learning experience by linking multiple decision points.
 After presenting the initial consequences, you can either provide feedback and move on or immediately introduce another challenge based on the previous decision.

 In the example below, the learner remains on a critical path in the course.
-However, at certain points their understanding of the content is challenged using the 3C model and from there the are diverted back to the critical path.
+However, at certain points their understanding of the content is challenged using the 3C model and from there they are diverted back to the critical path.

 This is the easiest to build because it doesn’t require a lot of programming complexity, generally does the job intended, and for the learner, seems more complex than it is.